 - Opportunity Zones – City and County of Honolulu

 - Opportunity Zones – Maui County

-For an outline illustrating the benefits and how the program works, please refer to the Fact Sheet created by the Economic Innovation Group.
-EIG is a bipartisan public policy organization addressing America’s most pressing economic challenges.
+- Economic Innovation Group – EIG is a bipartisan public policy organization addressing America’s most pressing economic challenges.

-On October 4th a half day seminar was held titled “Understanding Opportunity Zones in Hawaii.”
+On October 4th, 2018 a half day seminar in Honolulu was held titled “Understanding Opportunity Zones in Hawaii.”
 The event was co-sponsored by DBEDT, Hawaii Community Reinvestment Corporation, and the Federal Reserve Bank of San Francisco.

 Almost 200 people attended the event and joined the conversation exploring possibilities for Opportunity Zones in Hawaii.
 Local and national experts (including Maurice Jones of LISC and a Brent Parker from Novogradac & Company) spoke and focused on what we know so far about how this new tax incentive can be used and the roles regional stakeholders can play to ensure the benefits of this investment vehicle are broadly shared.
 Here are the presentations:

 - Introduction to Opportunity Zones, Local Initiatives Support Corporation (LISC)

 - Selecting Opportunity Zones, DBEDT